 The first part of the order listed above is just without any bases or merit.
 "Impacting the unique trail and back country experience" "Inconsistent with the park experience" This is subjective.
 Each person would have their own unique park experience.
 This is exclusionary reasoning by nature to benefit the few.
 Class 1 and 2 e-bikes make no noise or generate any heat over that of a normal bike.
 Dramatic growth?
 Frankly on my hour and a half rides through the park trails I sometimes see 1 other e-bike rider and most often don't see any. "may have a negative impact on the special resources and regional wild life" It's just as likely may not.
 There is no science to justify this.
 The only study I have heard of showed that Class 1 and 2 pedal assist e-bikes have no more negative impact on special resources or regional wild life than hiking and normal bikes.

 Bottom line is that there are a few healthy and fit hikers and bikers that resent less healthy or less fit citizens sharing the State Park bike and hiking trails and have an entitlement attitude.
-They are attempting to retain exclusive use discriminating against the older and less fit citizens of the State of California.
+They are attempting to retain exclusive use and are discriminating against the older and less fit or healthy citizens of the State of California.
 The District Superintendent wittingly or unwittingly has promoted and is helping them to promote this form of age discrimination and exclusionary use of our State Park system.
-One can not be denied park bike trail access based on age discrimination and in effect that is what is happening with this ban on pedal assist bikes by the Department of Parks and Recreation, Angeles District State Parks, since pedal assist e-bikes are needed by the elderly to ride a bike.
+One can not be denied CA state park bike trail access based on age discrimination and in effect that is what is happening with this ban on pedal assist bikes by the Department of Parks and Recreation, Angeles District State Parks, since pedal assist e-bikes are needed by the elderly to ride a bike.
 The answer that I was given by the District Superintendent was that I can apply for a waiver.
 When you discriminate against 1/3rd of Californians because we are older and say you can apply for a waiver that is not ok.
 We are talking about the elderly not just the disabled.
-Plus this is a ruse because the waiver still does not provide access to the bike trails.
+Plus this is a ruse because the waiver still does not provide access to the bike trails and they have refused to approve any waivers after making the disabled and other apply as we have documented and have filed a complaint with the DOJ for failure to comply with their 2011 rule.
 Many will be intimidated and not apply for a waiver and not buy a pedal assist bike and not get access to the park bike trails.
 By design this approach is exclusionary.
 Inclusion not exclusion is how the public State Park system is expected to be run by the citizens of California.

 The misnomer that class 1 and 2 e-bikes can go 20 miles an hour is misleading.
 Because on a trail the speeds that can be achieved with pedal assist are only slightly more than a normal bikes if that in the 5 miles an hour range given the hard riding conditions consisting of ruts, rocks, sand and steep grades and the need to conserve power to be able to make it back without running out of battery power.
 The pedal assist works like additional gears for the hard hills or to supplement ones own ability limitations.
 There will always be those that abuse the privilege but they can be policed rather than banning over 1/3 of the population made up primarily of senior citizens and those over 50 years old by complaints of the younger and more fit trail users that have an entitlement attitude.